getItemFromBlock/Create-Tweaked-Controllers/README.md

 For now, only GLFW gamepads work on the mod.
 Support for joystick is planned for later.
 Here is a list of supported gamepads:
 - Official gamepads such as Xbox controllers or Playstation DualShock are supported
 - Knockoff/alternate gamepads (like a Logitech controller) should be supported
-- Joysticks/hotas/racing wheels and other devices are probably not supported for now
+- Joysticks/hotas/racing wheels and other devices are probably not supported, but may be later
 - WiiMotes are (sadly) not supported

 If you really want to try the mod with a joystick, you can try using an emulator such as [this one](https://github.com/x360ce/x360ce).